-I barely slept last night thinking about Jacob Thomson and bakery robbery, and how to find him.
+I barely slept last night thinking about Jacob Thomson, and how to find him.
 I'm out of bed at the first hint of sunlight through the window, and then into the kitchen for a bowl of cereal.
 Pop is still asleep, but my mother is in the kitchen, sitting at the table doing her crosswords and humming some classical music tune to herself.

 I bounce down at the table, and she pushes the box of Corn Flakes from the center of the table over to my empty bowl without looking up.
-I pull over the front page of the New York Times and glance through the headlines and adverts...
+I pull over the newspaper and glance through the headlines and adverts...

-[&]quot;You're headed out to find your bad guy today, I suppose?" she asks, head down and black pen scribbling in her crosswords.
+"You're headed out to find your bad guy today, I suppose?" she asks, head down and black pen scribbling in her crosswords.